-Bank leaders wanted to change the paradigm used by the bankers to influence the focus of sales and prospecting efforts.
-Fusion presented a strategy and a machine learning approach to build a solution that would enable the following: identify the ideal customer using data, target prospects based on the understanding of an ideal customer, and identify new opportunities in the market.
+Fusion presented a strategy and machine learning approach to build a solution that would allow them to identify the ideal customer using data, target prospects based on the understanding of an ideal customer, and identify new opportunities in the market.

 Machine learning is a data science technique that uses the breadth and depth of data, especially historical, to rapidly predict or forecast future outcomes, behaviors, and trends.
-The technique lets the data learn from itself without human bias, preconceived notions, or the need for explicit instructions.
-And because the quantity of data can be massive, ML can identify patterns that cannot be uncovered or recognized by humans, especially when the need is for real time decisioning.
+The technique lets the data learn from itself without human bias, preconceived notions, or the need for explicit instructions — and because the quantity of data can be massive, machine learning can identify patterns that cannot be uncovered or recognized by humans, especially when there is a need for real-time decision making.

 There’s much more to this story than just defining a problem and throwing machine learning at it.
 The real story is about the process you take to find your solution.
 It is an iterative process where you learn from the insights gained and use them to make continuous improvements.

 Our approach to identifying the ideal customer and improving prospecting for this client consisted of five key steps:

 1. Defining the characteristics that make up an ideal customer.

 To gather different perspectives within the organization (finance, marketing, sales, etc.), we spoke individually with key business stakeholders and asked what they believed were the characteristics of the ideal customer.
 Then we brought the stakeholders together in a workshop to create alignment and clarity about which attributes they collectively would identify with the ideal customer.
 Next, we brainstormed and selected high-value uses cases for the machine learning models.

 2. Understanding their data, its viability, and its readiness to support the “ask.”